avipars/pi-starter-code/camera/README.md

 You can run it by typing `python pic.py`

+### View files in Headless/Lite Mode

-And to view it (if the pi is headless, I like to use SCP (from the recieiving computer to pull the files down).
+ if the pi is headless, I like to use SCP (from the recieiving computer to pull the files down).
 This works on many operating systems (including windows) from the terminal
 ```bash
 scp pi@192.168.0.5:camera/* C:\Users\you\piCam # you will be prompted to enter the pi password, and then the file transfer will start
 ```